 When colder temperatures come around, you shouldn’t have to choose between warm toes and a stylish home.
-On the whole, space heaters are pretty ugly and should be avoided.
+On the whole, space heaters are not always very pleasing to eye.
 Luckily, before you get to the point of needing one, there are plenty of other things you can do to make the most of your heating dollar.

 Make the place feel warmer